-(3) Represents the grant date fair value of stock options determined in accordance with FASB ASC Topic 718 using the Black-Scholes method as disclosed in our Form 10-K.

-(4) Represents Short-Term Incentive Program remuneration earned in 2021 and paid on March 11, 2022.

-The amounts shown in the Change in Pension Value column reflect the actuarial increase in the present value of the NEO's benefits at the first retirement date with unreduced benefits (age 62 for U.S. pension programs) under all of our pension plans.
-These amounts are determined using interest rates and mortality rate assumptions consistent with those disclosed in our Form 10-K. (5)

-The amounts reflected in the All Other Compensation column for the fiscal year ended December 31, 2021 represent: (6)

-Mr. Pferdehirt - contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$305,339 financial planning and personal tax assistance of \$19,657, security services of \$23,441, personal use of Company automobile of \$19,057, club dues of \$5,344, and Company-paid life insurance premium of \$578. of Company automobile of \$19,057, club dues of \$5,344, and Company-paid life insurance premium of \$578.
-Mr. Melin - contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$55,313, security services of \$1,176 and Company-paid life insurance premium of \$295.

-Mr. Rounce - contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$111,206, security services of \$289, and Company-paid life insurance premium of \$280.

-Mr. Landes - contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$55,313, security services of \$2,053 and Company-paid life insurance premium of \$222.
-Mr. Glickman - contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$96,268, security services of \$1,176, and Company-paid life insurance premium of \$221.

-Ms. Mannen - was paid \$40,393 for earned, unused paid-time off, financial planning and personal tax assistance of \$3,090, and Company-paid life insurance premium of \$298.
-(7)

-To supplement the disclosure required by the SEC, this column reflects the equivalent compensation elements actually awarded to each NEO year over year, absent the one-time accounting charge related to the conversion of 2019 and 2020 performance-based awards (the value of such awards was reflected in the Stock Awards columns for those years) to time based awards which was a unique and one-time charge relating to the Spin-off.
+- (3) Represents the grant date fair value of stock options determined in accordance with FASB ASC Topic 718 using the Black-Scholes method as disclosed in our Form 10-K. - (4) Represents Short-Term Incentive Program remuneration earned in 2021 and paid on March 11, 2022. - (5) The amounts shown in the Change in Pension Value column reflect the actuarial increase in the present value of the NEO's benefits at the first retirement date with unreduced benefits (age 62 for U.S. pension programs) under all of our pension plans.
+These amounts are determined using interest rates and mortality rate assumptions consistent with those disclosed in our Form 10-K. - (6) The amounts reflected in the All Other Compensation column for the fiscal year ended December 31, 2021 represent: - Mr. Pferdehirt contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$305,339 financial planning and personal tax assistance of \$19,657, security services of \$23,441, personal use of Company automobile of \$19,057, club dues of \$5,344, and Company-paid life insurance premium of \$578. - Mr. Melin contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$55,313, security services of \$1,176 and Company-paid life insurance premium of \$295. - Mr. Rounce contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$111,206, security services of \$289, and Company-paid life insurance premium of \$280. - Mr. Landes contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$55,313, security services of \$2,053 and Company-paid life insurance premium of \$222. - Mr. Glickman contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$96,268, security services of \$1,176, and Company-paid life insurance premium of \$251. - Ms. Mannen was paid \$40,393 for earned, unused paid-time off, financial planning and personal tax assistance of \$3,090, and Company-paid life insurance premium of \$298. - (7) To supplement the disclosure required by the SEC, this column reflects the equivalent compensation elements actually awarded to each NEO year over year, absent the one-time accounting charge related to the conversion of 2019 and 2020 performance-based awards (the value of such awards was reflected in the Stock Awards columns for those years) to time based awards which was a unique and one-time charge relating to the Spin-off.
 It is not a substitute for the amounts reported under Total.
-For 2021, Total Excluding Accounting Charge represents: (1) total compensation, as determined under applicable SEC rules consistent with prior years, minus (2) the accounting charge related to the conversion of 2019 and 2020 performance-based awards.
+For 2021, Total Excluding Accounting Charge represents: (1) total compensation, as determined under applicable SEC rules consistent with prior years, minus (2) the accounting charge related to the conversion of 2019 and 2020 performance-based awards to time-based awards.